Tufts Law Firm

 In June, 2012, Director Whitlock updated IRM 25.2.2, by way of interim guidance, to provide new guidance as to Whistleblowers and their practitioners, in particular, as to a process by which application may be made for a reduced rate of withholding to be used by individuals looking to receive a reward under IRC Section 7623(b).
 Awards paid under the law are includible in gross income and are subject to federal tax reporting and withholding requirements.
 Section 62(a)(21) of the Code provides an allowable deduction for attorneys fees and costs paid by or on behalf of a whistleblower in connection with an award, limited to the amount of the award includible in gross income.
 This Code section does not allows the same deduction for awards issued under IRS Section 7623(a).
 WO-25-0612-03.

 In June, 2012, a field directive issued by the IRS suggests that the IRS Whistleblower Office can be expected to utilize 6103(n) service contracts and debriefings of whistleblowers on complex cases and hidden arrangements in the future.
+To date, no use is known to have been made of such contracts, though recent guidance suggests that some may be entered into in the near future.

-In December, 2012, proposed regulations were issued, providing practitioners with further guidance on administrative procedures to be implemented.
 Informant, relators, and practitioners will need to monitor these administrative developments when considering the issues that arise with regard to the filing of claims.

-Mr. Tufts has over 20 years of legal experience as a tax lawyer that includes assisting with potential whistleblower and informant representations in matters before the IRS.
+Mr. Tufts has over 30 years of legal experience as a tax lawyer that includes assisting with potential whistleblower and informant representations in matters before the IRS.
 While representation on such matters is extremely sensitive and fraught with challenges, legal representation prior to the bringing forth of such information may be critical.
 We can assist potential informants in evaluating the processes by which they might bring forth information and know how to help concerned citizens come forward make an appropriate disclosure.

 If you have information that you believe may be of interest to the IRS and are interested in obtaining legal advice with respect to the status of the law in this area, please contact us.